Googlebot Doesn’t Read Text in Images During Web Crawls Or Does it?

-The claims section of this patent focus primarily upon matching text from an image of a document with text on pictures of that document across the web.
-The description section of the patent provides a broader reading of it, where a document might also contain images of object, of people’s faces, of entities and other things that it may try to match up between a visual query and a document on the Web.
+The claims section of this patent focuses primarily upon matching text from an image of a document with text on pictures of that document across the web.
+The description section of the patent provides a broader reading of it, where a document might also contain images of an object, of people’s faces, of entities and other things that it may try to match up between a visual query and a document on the Web.

 The description of this visual queries patent shows a search system that might contain a lot of different visual recognition approaches, like the one I mentioned above that was possibly used for Google Goggles.

 This patent does tell us how it might use named entity recognition as part of its process:

 In some embodiments, named entity recognition occurs as a post-process of the OCR search system, wherein the text result of the OCR is analyzed for famous people, locations, objects and the like, and then the terms identified as being named entities are searched in the term query server system (118, FIG. 1).
 In other embodiments, images of famous landmarks, logos, people, album covers, trademarks, etc. are recognized by an image-to-terms search system.
 In other embodiments, a distinct named entity query-by-image process separate from the image-to-terms search system is utilized.

 The object-or-object category recognition system recognizes generic result types like “car.”
 In some embodiments, this system also recognizes product brands, particular product models, and the like, and provides more specific descriptions, like “Porsche.”
 Some of the search systems could be special user-specific search systems.
 For example, particular versions of color recognition and facial recognition could be a special search system used by the blind.